Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 - If the window shade has looped bead chains or nylon cords, install tension devices to keep the cord taut.

 For a family that cannot afford to change their window cords for safer ones, the Window Covering Safety Council will send a free retrofit kit.
-For more information, please visit here.
+For more information, click here.